 AW: I did all the soup cans in a row on the canvas, and then I got a box made to do them on a box, and then it looked funny because it didn’t look real.
 I have one of the boxes here.
 I did the cans on the box, but it came out looking funny.
 I had the boxes already made up.
 They were brown and looked just like boxes, so I thought it would be so great to just do an ordinary box.

-GO: Did you ever hear from Campbell’s or Brillo or any of the manufacturers whose products you painted?
+GO: Did you ever hear from Campbell’s or Brillo or any of the manufacturers whose products

 AW: Brillo liked it, but Campbell’s Soup, they were really upset and they were going to do something about it, and then it went by so quickly I guess there really wasn’t anything they could do.
 But actually, when I lived in Pittsburgh, the Heinz factory was there, and I used to go visit the Heinz factory a lot.
 They used to give pickle pins.
 I should have done Heinz soup.
 I did the Heinz ketchup box instead.